Zimtente/ens-collections/README.md

 0001,38764329101403256878217503524140705778209985981144907919668889447405219871633
 ```

+- [ ] TODO: add script to populate token IDs in CSV from TheGraph.

+&nbsp;
+&nbsp;

+# Contributing

+Please feel free to create issues or pull requests to contribute to this repo.

-### Contributing a New Collection
+## Proposing a New Collection
-Here is a general checklist when submitting a new collection:
+Here is a quick checklist when submitting a new collection:

 - The collection must be significantly different from any existing collection.
-- Provide all the required metadata fields (see above), and any additional fields if they exist.
+- Provide all the required metadata fields (see above).
-- CSV files should follow file naming standards and be properly formatted (see above).
+- CSV filename should be the collection slug.
+CSVs should be properly formatted.
 New collections can be submitted without token IDs.
-- (Optional) Logo file should follow file naming standards, with square dimensions that work within a circular crop.
+- (Optional) Logo filename should be the collection slug.
+Logo files should be square dimensions that work with a circular crop (like Twitter).
 Logo files should be at least 500x500px, and no more than 1200x1200px.

-**Example Collection Proposal:**
-1) Metadata content:
+### Example Collection Proposal:
+**Metadata content:**
 ```
 {
   "name": "10k Club",